-There is a similar situation in the Metro East Sanitary District (MESD) Levee System where the cost estimate may be more than twenty percent less than the amount identified.
-However, a Risk Assessment has been completed and an amended Project Partnership Agreement is scheduled to be executed in March 2018.
-The Council will receive Work In-Kind Credit for the installation of the Reinforced Concrete Pipe, which replaced the high-density polyethylene (HDPE) pipe originally approved by the Corps of Engineers.
+In the Metro East Sanitary District (MESD) Levee System, a Risk Assessment has been completed and an amended Project Partnership Agreement is scheduled to be executed in August 2018.
+The Council has already received preliminary Work In-Kind Credit approval of \$9,131,565 for the installation of the Reinforced Concrete Pipe, which replaced the high-density polyethylene (HDPE) pipe originally approved by the Corps of Engineers.
+An additional \$3,283,840, for drilling costs, has also been submitted for Work In-Kind Credit approval.

-In Prairie Du Pont/Fish Lake Levee System, the Council will operate under the Memorandum of Understanding signed in 2015 and a 408-model agreement, which allows the Council to provide funds to the Corps of Engineers for design and construction oversight.
-A Project Partnership Agreement cannot be utilized, since the Corps of Engineers has determined the Prairies Du Pont/Fish Lake Levee System Design Deficiency Project has a low benefit cost ratio, which prevents the Corps from obtaining funds.
+In the Prairie DuPont/Fish Lake Levee System, the Council will operate under the Memorandum of Understanding signed in 2015 and under Section 408 authorization, which allows the Council to provide funds to the Corps of Engineers for design and construction oversight.
+A Project Partnership Agreement cannot be utilized, since the Corps of Engineers has determined the Prairies DuPont/Fish Lake Levee System Design Deficiency Project has a low benefit cost ratio, which prevents the Corps from obtaining funds.
 At this time, the Corps does not foresee the benefit cost ratio improving which would allow for federal funding in conjunction with non-federal funding and Work In-Kind Credit.
-Therefore, the Council will pay all project costs in the Prairie Du Pont / Fish Lake Levee System.
+Therefore, the Council will pay all project costs in the Prairie DuPont/Fish Lake Levee System.

-There is a slight risk of moving forward without amended Project Partnership Agreements, however, it is felt that the risk is low since the Council is working with the Corps and will be designing and constructing projects that the Corps has identified as part of the Authorized Level of Protection.
-In addition, the Corps will be providing design and construction oversight,

-Starting the design process now with a low risk, allows projects to be built two years earlier and provide additional flood protection to the Metro-East area sooner.
+The Council started the 500-Year Authorized Level design process prior to having the amended Project Partnership Agreements with the Work In-Kind Credit provision.
+This had a slight risk, but the risk was low, since the Council was working with the Corps and was designing and constructing projects the Corps had identified as part of the Authorized Level of Protection.
+Starting the design, prior to having the Project Partnership Agreements, will allow the projects to be completed two years earlier and provide additional flood protection to the Metro-East area sooner.

-The Council will satisfy the Corps' five percent cash requirement by providing the Corps funds for the oversight of the design and construction of authorized projects being built by the Council.
+The Council, where needed, will satisfy the Corps' five percent cash requirement by providing the Corps funds for the oversight of the design and construction of authorized projects being built by the Council.